cdauth/json-stream-es/README.md

 json-stream-es also provides an alternative approach to consume multiple objects/arrays. [`parseNestedJsonStream`](#parsenestedjsonstream) will emit a `ReadableStream<ReadableStream<JsonValue> & { path: Array<string | number> }>`.
 In the above example, the stream would emit two chunks: One nested readable stream emitting all the apples, and one nested readable stream emitting all the cherries.
 While this approach may seem a bit excentric, it has proven to be useful in some scenarios.
 It also allows you to pipe the individual sub streams to different destinations.

-Each of the nested streams gets a `path` property that indicates the path of the object/array whose properties/elements it streams.
+Each of the nested streams has a `path` property that indicates the path of the object/array whose properties/elements it streams.

 ```typescript
 const stream = res